Inspiring Pallet DIY Garden Projects

 - Turn a Pallet into a Garden – Fern from Life on the Balcony made this one.
 (Please read my Tips below on this project)

 Affiliate Links: Your support of this site is appreciated!

 - A super simple bench!

 - DIY Planter with Succulents – these hardy plants suit these next two projects.

 - Make a Succulent Pallet Table Tutorial

 Pallet Garden Ideas

 - DIY Bird Houses (Make for yourself or sell for an income)

-I hope these projects have inspired you with a few ideas on ways to repurpose pallets at your place!
+I hope these pallet garden projects have inspired you with a few ideas on ways to upcycle pallets at your place!

 Tips for Upcycling Pallets in Your Garden